Cedarwood Virginian Essential Oil

 The astringent and antiseptic properties of cedar Virginian essential oil are ideal for for soothing acne, spots, and oily skin conditions when it is blended in a base lotion or cream.
 If you suffer from dandruff or a very dry scalp that is shedding white flakes, add it to a shampoo base to improve the condition of both your scalp and hair.

 Cedar Virginian essential oil is a surprisingly effective decongestant that clears blocked sinuses and helps to ease coughs due to its gentle but effective antispasmodic action.
-Like the wood, the oil is an effective insect repellent, particularly when blended with other insect repellent essential oils like citronella, lemon eucalyptus, lemongrass, or catnip.
+It also has useful antiviral properties, making it even more useful in blends for coughs and colds.
+Like the wood, this essential oil is an effective insect repellent, particularly when blended with other insect repellent essential oils like citronella, lemon eucalyptus, lemongrass, or catnip.

 Considered a base note, cedar virginian essential oil blends well with bergamot, chamomile roman, clary sage, cypress, frankincense, jasmine, juniper berry, neroli, patchouli, petitgrain, rose, rosemary, sandalwood, vetiver, ylang yang.
 It works especially well for blends where rose or jasmine predominates.